- What is OpenDaylight?

 - Can you become a serious code contributor without giving money?
 What decision-making authority can you take on and can you be on the board?

-- Is there an Advisory Board that end users, non-profits, or others can join to engage and offer advice, experiences using OpenDaylight or provide direction?
+- Is there an Advisory Group for end users to engage and offer advice, experiences using OpenDaylight, or provide direction?

 - Can end users and customers join?